-ES is located on 914 acres of diverse habitats that have been placed in a Conservation Easement.
-This means that the land is preserved from development for the benefit of Piedmont wildlife.
+ES is located on 900 acres of diverse habitats that have been placed in a Conservation Easement.
+This means that the land is preserved from development forever for the benefit of wildlife.

-Habitats are managed for species of interest.
-Early successional field habitats are disappearing, either to development or to maturity due to ecological succession.
-ES maintains this habitat for the Northern Bobwhite Quail, Yellow Breasted Chat, Field Sparrow, Grasshopper sparrow, Henslow's Sparrow.
-Wild Turkey, Woodcock and the Brown Thrasher.
-Our open water provides habitat for Wood Duck, Black Duck, Box Turtles, both Jefferson and Spotted Salamanders and our Swan collection.
-Wooded areas are home to White-tailed Deer as well as a number of other notable mammals such as Black Bear, Mink, Short-tailed Wease, Red and Gray Fox.
-ES participates in the Deer Management and Assistance Program (DMAP) which is a long-term nationwide research and management program.
+Early successional field habitats and the wildlife, which flourish in this environment, are disappearing, either to development or to maturity due to ecological succession.
+ES maintains this habitat for Yellow-breasted Chats, American Woodcocks, Field Sparrows, Prairie Warblers, Grasshopper Sparrows, Wild Turkeys, Brown Thrashers, and Northern Bobwhite (sadly now very rare here as it is in most of the eastern United States).
+Our open water provides habitat for a variety of waterfowl such as Redhead, Canvasback, Wood Duck, and American Black Duck.
+The network of vernal pools on the property are home to both Jefferson and Spotted Salamanders, Wood Frogs, and a diverse community of invertebrates that depend on seasonally dry wetlands for survival.
+Wooded areas are home to White-tailed Deer, as well as a number of other notable mammals, such as Black Bear, Mink, Short-tailed Weasel and Red and Gray Fox.
+ES participates in the Deer Management and Assistance Program (DMAP), which is a long-term nationwide research and management program.

 Trail Camera Monitoring

 Copyright © 2016 Environmental Studies on the Piedmont, 6712 Blantyre Road, Warrenton, Virginia 20187-7106